 A native of Dolbeau, Quebec, Paradis has played in 102 career AHL games with the IceHogs and the Toronto Marlies, recording seven goals and 27 points.
 He recorded a career-best five goals and 16 points in 58 games last season.
 Paradis made his professional debut with the Marlies on April 2, 2010.

 Paradis was drafted by the Carolina Hurricanes in the first round, 27th overall, of the 2009 NHL Entry Draft.

-TAMPA BAY – The Tampa Bay Lightning have acquired right wing B.J.
-Crombeen and a fifth-round pick in the 2014 NHL Entry Draft from the St. Louis Blues in exchange for both their 2013 and 2014 fourth-round picks, vice president and general manager Steve Yzerman announced today.
+TAMPA BAY – The Tampa Bay Lightning have acquired forward Adam Hall and a seventh-round pick in 2013 from the Carolina Hurricanes in exchange for defenseman Marc-Andre Bergeron, vice president and general manager Steve Yzerman announced today.

 Hall, 32, has played in 26 games this season with the Hurricanes and Lightning, collecting four assists and 23 penalty minutes.
 The 6-foot-2, 212-pound forward was claimed off waivers by Carolina on March 16, 2013 from Tampa Bay.
 In 20 games with the Lightning this season, Hall posted four assists and a plus-three rating.

 The Kalamazoo, Michigan native has skated in 591 career NHL games with the Lightning, Hurricanes, Pittsburgh Penguins, Minnesota Wild, New York Rangers and Nashville Predators, recording 65 goals and 147 points to go along with 259 penalty minutes.
 Hall has appeared in 233 games as a member of the Lightning over four seasons, collecting 14 goals and 39 points.